 The weather in Tallinn in winter

-Tallinn’s winters are cold and snowy, with only six hours of daylight in December.
-Average temperatures stay below freezing from December to March, with January and February being the coldest months with average lows of -5°C (23°F).
-It can get much colder though, getting down to -18°C at night when I visited in January.
-So pack layers, thermals and hand warmers.
+Tallinn in winter is cold and snowy, with only six hours of daylight in December.
+Average temperatures stay below freezing from December until March, and January and February are the coldest months with average highs of -2°C (28°F) and lows of -7°C (19°F).
+It can get much colder though, getting down to -18°C (0°F) at night when I was there.

 Where to stay in Tallinn

 The Merchants House Hotel* is set on a cobbled street right on the edge of the Old Town Square.
 As you’d guess from the name, it was originally two merchants’ houses and has been converted into a hotel, keeping some of the original 14th-century features.
 There’s a mix of rooms and suites plus a sauna and a lounge with open fire to cosy up in.

 Or the Hotel Telegraaf* is a luxurious option, with 84 rooms split between an 18th-century former bank building and a more modern annex, with Scandi-style décor and views over the Old Town rooftops.
 It’s one of the only hotels in the area with a spa, which includes a swimming pool, jacuzzi, sauna and steam room, and also has a smart restaurant.